tetra-concepts-llc/spark-training-vm/README.md

 from the project directory...

 1. sudo docker build -t tetra_spark .
-2. sudo docker run -it --rm tetra_spark bash
+2. sudo docker run -it --rm tetra_spark
-3. /spark/lightitup.sh

 ## We are now logged into the spark shell
 this might take a few moments ... but eventually you will see the spark ascii art and the scala>